The Founder and CEO of Asian Debate League

 - U.S. English Teacher Competency (PRAXIS) Exam, Rank #1

 - California State University, M.A.
-English Education, Rank #1
+Courses in Education, Rank #1

 - California State University, B.A. in English Literature, Rank #2